Why you Should be Using the Rule of Thirds

 What is the Rule of Thirds?

-This basic composition rule is used by photographers, artists and designers to help create a better composition.
-The rule basically dictates that photos should be split into 9 equal parts; 2 equally-spaced horizontal lines and 2 equally-spaced vertical lines, and that important features within the frame should intersect with these lines at some point.
+The rule basically dictates that photos should be split into 9 equal parts, divided by 2 equally-spaced horizontal lines and 2 equally-spaced vertical lines.
+Important features within the frame should intersect with these lines at some point.

-Now before we go any further, i’d like to say that the term ‘rule’ in photography is used very loosely and you should never follow a rule if it doesn’t work in your photo.
-In photography, rules are made to be broken, but it’s always best to know the rule you’re going to break before you break it.
+Before we go any further, I’d like to say that the term ‘rule’ in photography is used very loosely.
+You should never follow a ‘rule’ if it doesn’t work for your specific photo.
+In photography, rules are made to be broken but it’s best to know the rule you’re about to break before breaking it.

 How to Use it

-The rule of thirds is a great way to make your average day to day photos look a little bit more interesting.
-Consider this comparison below.
-By moving the subject off center it adds depth to the image where there once was none.
+The rule of thirds is a great way to make your average day to day photos look a little more interesting.
+Consider the comparison below: moving the subject off-center adds depth to the image that didn’t exist previously.

-When you’re taking a photo of someone and trying to observe the rule of thirds, I find it’s best to place the subject to the side of the frame so that they’re facing into the photo and not out.
-There are exceptions where the background might be particularly interesting with a nice hokeh or depth of field, but in general, it’s best to have them looking into the frame.
-I also tend to line up the eyes with one of the guide lines as it creates a good balance in the photo.
+There are exceptions where the background might be particularly interesting with a nice bokeh or depth of field but, in general, it’s best to have them looking into the frame.
+I also tend to line up the eyes with one of the guide lines as this creates a good balance in the photo.